Bayesian Semiparametric Markov Renewal Mixed Models for Vocalization Syntax: Individual-Specific Mixture Coefficients

 \section{Individual-Specific Mixture Coefficients}

 {In our models for the transition probabilities and the ISIs, the coefficients $\bpi_{trans,0}^{(i)}$ for the population and individual-level effects are designed to be mouse-specific.
-This is in contrast to Sarkar~\etal (2018), where they used a similar model but the coefficients $\bpi_{trans,0}$ did not vary among different individuals.
+This is in contrast to \cite{sarkar2018bayesian}, where they used a similar model but the coefficients $\bpi_{trans,0}$ did not vary among different individuals.
 Here, we display in Table~\ref{tab:coeff} the statistics of the coefficient $\bpi_{trans,0}^{(i)}$'s for transition probabilities for all 18 mice taken from the last MCMC iteration.}

 {We see that the coefficient $\pi_{trans,0}^{(i)}(y_{t-1})$'s differ substantially between different mice.
-This happens regardless of the preceding syllable $y_{t-1}$ but is especially prominent for the preceding syllable $u$ for which the difference between the minimum and maximum coefficient is as high as $0.947$ and the standard deviation among all $18$ mice is $0.326$.
-This discovery illustrates the utility of allowing the coefficients to be mouse-specific to allow better characterization of animal heterogeneity.}
+This happens regardless of the preceding syllable $y_{t-1}$ but is especially prominent for the preceding syllable \texttt{u} for which the difference between the minimum and maximum coefficient is as high as $0.947$ and the standard deviation among all $18$ mice is $0.326$.
+This discovery illustrates the utility of allowing the coefficients to be mouse-specific to allow better characterization of animal heterogeneity.} The coefficients $\bpi_{isi,0}^{(i)}$ for ISIs are presented in Table~\ref{tab:coeff_isi}. {Unlike $\bpi_{trans,0}^{(i)}$'s, the coefficients for ISIs, $\pi_{isi,0}^{(i)}(k)$'s, come from a narrower range that is center around $0.5$.
+This suggests that the individual- and the population-level effect that govern the transition dynamics appear to have a similar weight, regardless of the individual or the mixture component. }

-{The coefficients $\bpi_{isi,0}^{(i)}$ for ISIs are presented in Table~\ref{tab:coeff_isi}.
-Unlike $\bpi_{trans,0}^{(i)}$'s, the coefficients for ISIs, $\pi_{isi,0}^{(i)}(k)$'s, are close to 1, regardless of the mixture component $k$ or the individual $i$, indicating that the population-level effect is much stronger than the random individual effect.
-One explanation is that every level of each covariate, including genotype, context, and preceding syllable, is significant according to Figure~\ref{fig: isi_global}.
-The population-level effect, which is determined by covariate values, dominate the mixed effects.}